shaw-wong/Malmo/README.md

 The 1-layer structure only has the DQN algorithm.

-Our work is in the folder called generalAgent.
+## Structure of The Repository

+To make it clear, we put our code in four seperate folders.

+* GeneralAgent: it contains the Two-Layer DQN structure and One-Layer DQN structure as the baseline.

+* MazeScenario: it contains the Pathfinding Agent and its baseline agent

+* PigChase: it contains the the Pig Chase agent and its baseline agent.

+* CNN_by_ChongFeng: it contain the CNN agent

 All other files come from [Malmo](https://github.com/Microsoft/malmo)

+See more details on the README in the specific folder

 ## How to use